szcompressor/cuSZ/README.md

 Why is there multibyte symbol for Huffman?
 </summary>

 The principle of Huffman coding is to guarantee high-frequency symbols with fewer bits.
-To be specific, given arbitray pairs of (symbol, frequency)-s, (*s<sub>i</sub>*, *f<sub>i</sub>*) and
+To be specific, given arbitrary pairs of (symbol, frequency)-s, (*s<sub>i</sub>*, *f<sub>i</sub>*) and
 (*s<sub>j</sub>*, *f<sub>j</sub>*), the assigned codeword *c<sub>i</sub>* and *c<sub>j</sub>*, respectively, are guaranteed to have len(*c<sub>i</sub>*) is no greater than len(*c<sub>j</sub>*) if *f<sub>i</sub>* is no less than *f<sub>j</sub>*.

-The combination of *n* single-byte does not reflect the fact that that quant-code that represents the `+/-1` error-bound should be of the highest frequency.
+The combination of *n* single-byte does not reflect that quant-code representing the `+/-1` error-bound should be of the highest frequency.
 For example, an enumeration with 1024 symbols can cover 99.8% error-control code (the rest 0.2% can result in much more bits in codewords), among which the most frequent symbol can dominate at over 90%.
-If singlebyte symbols are used, `0x00` from bytes near MSB makes
+If single-byte symbols are used, `0x00` from bytes near MSB makes

 1. the highest frequency not properly represented, and
 2. the pattern-exploiting harder.
 For example, `0x00ff,0x00ff` is otherwise interpreted as `0x00,0xff,0x00,0xff`.